 (b) have completed the sixteenth year of age

-(c) be a Catholic who has been confirmed and has already received the most holy sacrament of the Eucharist and who leads a life of faith in keeping with the function to be taken on.
+c) be a Catholic who has been confirmed and has already received the most holy sacrament of the Eucharist and who leads a life of faith in keeping with the function to be taken on.
 If married, Godparent needs to have been married in the Catholic Church.
 A Godparent must be practicing the Catholic faith.

 (e) not be the father or mother of the one to be baptized.

-Please note that a baptized person who belongs to a non-Catholic ecclesial community and practicing the Christian faith can be a Christian witness alongside a Catholic godparent.
+(1) Baptized persons who were baptized into a non-Catholic ecclesial community and practicing the Christian faith can be a Christian witness alongside a practicing Catholic godparent.